SparklingWater45/JavaTrainSystem/README.md

 # JavaTrainSystem

-Always assume the train station is heading in the direction of station 1 - last station when passenger hops on.
-The train turns around at the end of the track and heads back the other way.
+Passenger can purchase a ticket from any station -> any station.
+The train always moves down the track before turning around at the end and travelling back the same way.

 ## User options:
   1.Travel On Tube\